anweiyu/anweiyu.github.io/_pages/about.md

 ・Language Transfer and Interlanguage
 ・Contrastive Linguistics and Error Analysis
 ・Cognitive Linguistics and Language Processing
-・Cultural Competence and Cross-Cultural Communication
+・Cultural Competence and Intercultural Communication
 ・Studies on Overseas Chinese and Chinese as a Heritage Language

 Education